-- 1. Permanent House Is it your intention to use this as your permanent dwelling house?
-Yes/No/unsure - 2.
-Are you happy to sign up to a legal agreement to secure the house is sold at a discounted price (based on a district valuer valuation) to a person who met the eligibility criteria?
+- Permanent House Is it your intention to use this as your permanent dwelling house?
+Yes/No/unsure \Note: We only permit affordable houses that are used as permanent homes, not second homes. - Are you happy to sign up to a legal agreement to secure the house is sold at a discounted price (based on a district valuer valuation) to a person who will occupy the house as their permanent residence?
 Yes/No - 3.
 Are you willing for the house to be valued from the plans proposed by the district valuer to calculate the discounted sale?
 Yes/No